Hurricane Jose's path: What you should know

 Hurricane Harvey unleashed extensive damage in southern Texas and parts of Louisiana as it brought excessive rainfall and catastrophic flooding, killing at least 74 people.
 Katia killed at least two people in Mexico after it made landfall last week – right after a powerful earthquake killed 64 others.

-Six deaths in Florida have been blamed on Irma so far, along with three in Georgia and one in South Carolina.
-At least 38 people were killed in the Caribbean as the storm closed in on the U.S. mainland.
+Twelve deaths in Florida have been blamed on Irma so far, along with two in Georgia, four in South Carolina and dozens in the Caribbean.
+The storm killed at least 55 people in total as of Tuesday.

 Jose appears to have spared, for the most part, the Caribbean islands hardest hit by Irma last week, but it still has maximum sustained winds of 75 mph.
 Here’s what you should know.